alwyn974/EpitechCalendarSync/README.md

 ## Usage

-You need to provide your epitech intranet autologin link
+You need to provide your epitech intranet autologin link and the timezone

-`node src/index.js --autologin=yourautologinlink`
+`node src/index.js --autologin=yourautologinlink --timezone=Indian/Reunion`

 A calendar.ics and calendar.json file will be created